calclavia/relay-generator/README.md

 # Relay Level Generator
 Automatic level generation trained using reinforcement learning.
-Uses A3C algorithm, OpenAI Gym, Keras and Tensorflow.
+Uses A3C algorithm with OpenAI Gym, Keras and Tensorflow.

 See `requirements.txt` for dependencies

+Runs with Python 3.5.

 ## Running using Virtualenv
 Install Virtualenv